TravLord/CMS_CodeSummary/README.md

 - Web app was a CMS (content management system) for easy updates to their database without needing to have a tech background.
 - 2 week sprint with 5 other developers
 - 10 daily stand up meetings and 2 code retrospectives with other devs and project leader.
-- Using Visual Studio with ASP.NET framework, C#, HTML , razor, CSS with bootstrap and font awesome icons, personal style sheets and javascript.
+- Using Visual Studio with ASP.NET framework, C#, HTML , Razor, CSS with bootstrap and font awesome icons, personal style sheets and javascript.
 - Database: SQL server Code first ADO.NET entity data model.
 - Utilized Azure DevOps for project structure and git for source control.